AryaaSk/3D-Engine/README.md

 camera.renderGrid();
 ```

 If you want a visual marker of the center of the screen.
-The dot basically represents where the camera is located, or where the object's will rotate around:
+The dot basically represents where the camera is located, where the object's will rotate around:
 ```javascript
 camera.showScreenOrigin = true;
 ```